 WALDEMAR SCHMIDT SCHOLARSHIP

 To be eligible, students must be accepted into the Full-time MBA programme at Copenhagen Business School.
 Applicants should contact the Full-Time MBA Admissions Manager.
 Following which an interview will be conducted to evaluate scholarship prospects.
-Please see video on the Waldemar Schmidt scholarship.
+Please see this video to learn more about the Waldemar Schmidt scholarship.
 For more information on the scholarship, please download waldemar schmidt scholarship specifications